thealiens-dev/.github/profile/README.md

 Alien Tools is a collection of tools and experiments developed within The Aliens project.

-The focus is on simple and transparent mechanisms that are easy to verify and reason about.
+The focus is on simple and transparent mechanisms.

 Some tools are connected to the Bitcoin ecosystem, while others explore broader technical ideas.